11 Transistor

-11 Transistor is the debut album by the band Lazlo Bane, which was released on the Almo Sounds label in early 1997.
+11 Transistor is the debut album by the American band Lazlo Bane, which was released on the Almo Sounds label in early 1997.

 Overview

 According to Lazlo Bane's frontman Chad Fischer most of the record was done on 16 tracks with very few effects with all the songwriting done on an acoustic guitar into a little dictaphone.
 He also said that the idea was to work with as little as possible and make it sound the best it could, just like old transistor radios.

 The album was recorded through 1995 and 1996 with the input from various musicians to the songwriting and recording.
 They include Chad Fischer's fellow School of Fish band members Josh Clayton-Felt and Josh Freese, Wire Train's Kevin Hunter and Anders Rundblad, Lyle Workman of the Bourgeois Tagg and the most notable being Colin Hay who provides guitar and vocals for Lazlo Bane's version of Men at Work's "Overkill".

 11 Transistor features all the songs from the band's previous release, Short Style EP.